vld-b/Bulk-YT-Downloader/README.md

 A python script made for downloading YT videos in bulk

 # Prerequisities
-A Python 3.12+ interpreter (might also work on lower versions like 3.10 or 3.9, but it's untested pytube installed.
+A Python 3.12+ interpreter (might also work on lower versions like 3.10 or 3.9, but it's untested.
+Install pytube.
 You can do this with `pip install pytube` (Python interpreter required)

 # Usage
 ### Works only on long form videos, not shorts